Jatin287587/denoising_autoencoder/README.md

 # Denoising Autoencoder
 `requires GPU to train`
-This Neural Network can encode, decode and remove noise from 28*28 gray-scale image
+This Neural Network can encode upto 25% of original size, decode and can remove noise from 28*28 gray-scale image